 (Photo: The Museum has objects ranging from local art, artifacts, minerals, and mining items such as float copper and a wooden kibble.)

 Visiting The Keweenaw History Museum

 Hours & Admission- The Keweenaw History Museum is part of the Eagle Harbor Lighthouse Complex and is open from mid-June to early October.
+The 2021 opening date expected is June 20th.
+Hours for June, September and October are 12 - 5 PM.
+July and August hours are 10 AM - 5 PM, Monday-Saturday and 12 - 5 PM on Sundays.
 Admission $5.00.
 Children free.
-Check the Site and Museum Schedule page for specific hours of operation.

 Location- The Keweenaw History Museum is located in the Eagle Harbor Lighthouse Complex, located on Lighthouse Drive.
 GPS: N 47 27.560 W 88 09.600, Decimal Degrees: 47.459330, -88.160000

 KCHS museum sites and the cottage rentals will be opening for the Summer of 2021, except the Bammert Blacksmith Shop which is closed for repairs.
 Sites expect to open buildings during the week of June 20th.
 See the museum sites’ webpages for opening dates and hours.

 Public events have NOT been scheduled, except for the Woodward Concert in Copper Harbor on September 22nd and Cider Making at Central on September 25th; both events will be held outside.
 See the Events/Adventures in History webpage for more information.